 I looked through lists of agents and publishers wondering who would take on a work like mine.
 I soon realised I didn’t want to spend the next three years of my life sending it off only to receive rejection slips saying it didn’t fit into the market or it was too big a risk.

-Instead, I began to read about the alternative - self-publishing - and knew this was for me.
-I could decide for myself how the book looked, how it was presented and marketed.
+Instead, I began to read about the alternative – self-publishing – and knew it was for me.
+I could decide for myself how my book looked, how it was presented and marketed.
 More than that, I was building a new life out of the ashes of M.E. and relished the opportunity to learn something new.

-Finding out how to publish a book hasn’t been easy in three half hours a day on my laptop: that’s about all I can sensibly manage - not that I’m always sensible!
-But I’ve been determined.
+Finding out how to publish a book wasn’t easy in three half-hours a day on my laptop: that’s about all I could sensibly manage – not that I was always sensible!
+But I was determined.
 We have enough limitations and lack of control imposed on us, so when the opportunity comes to seize the reins it can be invigorating and life-affirming.
 It's also enormous fun!

 Nowadays, I’m busy thinking not about the past but the future.
-If all goes well, I hope to publish more books over the next few years and maybe even help others do the same.
 I’ve come a long way from the girl who sat, alone and scared, in a faraway airport.
-Like most people reading this, I still struggle daily with a range of painful and often bizarre symptoms, but I’m enjoying taking control of my life and wondering, more than anything, what comes next!
+I continue to study languages, but these days, I use apps and talk to Spanish friends from my sofa.
+Like most people reading this, I still struggle daily with a range of painful and often bizarre symptoms, but I’m enjoying taking control of my life and wondering, more than anything, what comes next.